Ask Yourself – Can We Go It Alone?

 - We will continue to track our 2020 living expenses and resist any lifestyle inflation.

-An emergency fund is such a key part of a financial plan that it deserves its own section.
-Our current emergency fun plan is not very traditional.
+Note: An emergency fund is a key part of a financial plan and it deserves its own section.
+Your emergency fund should be unique and specific to your situation.
+Our current emergency fund is not very traditional, but it works well for our current home-free nomadic lifestyle.
 For more information about our current financial plan and emergency fund, see our blog post “Pools of Possibilities.”

 - While we are traveling as nomads, we will start each year with 100% of the cash needed to cover all of our budgeted expenses for that year.
 This money will be held in an interest bearing account.

 - We will maintain a series of laddered CDs for the first 3 years of our nomad life, starting in 2019.
 Those CDs will hold enough funds to supply years 2 and 3 of our nomad life.

 - After the end of year 3 of our nomad life we will evaluate the need to continue with laddered CDs depending on the performance of the market and our spending levels.

 - We will count our Emergency Fund as part of our fixed asset allocation.
 See section #8.

 Section 3.
 Market Investment Philosophy

 Note: This is where you explain HOW you plan to invest, such as individual stocks, ETFs, real estate, etc. Keep in mind the trends of normal market volatility and how you would plan to react or not react during market fluctuations.
 Remember to refer back to this section on your investment philosophy for reference whenever you consider making a change to your investments in the future.
 For more detail on our passive Income Engine plan, see our blog post “Visualizing Your Money.”

 - Our investment approach will endeavor to minimize taxes and fees on all investments, generating enough income for our hopes, dreams, and needs every year.